ravishan16/CountByAlexa/README.md

 ```

-App exposes only one endpoint as POST method.
+App exposes one endpoint as POST method.
 Below curl command to invoke launch intent

 ```shell